 “How did you know something was wrong?
 How did you know to take Alfie to see the vet?

-I didn’t.
-That’s the detail I seem to repeatedly gloss over, again and again.
+I didn’t – it’s a detail I repeatedly gloss over.
 I didn’t realize anything was different until one moment when everything went from “absolutely normal and fine” to “nothing is the same.”

 Ironic, isn’t it?
 As the phrase “a new normal” seems to be a repeat description for life in year 2020.
 Using the phrase “nothing is the same” to describe our experience thus far may seem dramatic but a journey walking alongside Canine Lymphoma means walking a path not dictated nor paved by the usual pulls of life’s excitement but instead more like tip-toeing carefully along a narrow, poorly kept, crumbling walkway.